survivejs/qwik-katas/katas/kata-02.md

 1. Add local state called `items` (an array of strings) to the `Inventory` component.
 The state can be empty initially.
 2. Allow the user to add new items to the `Inventory` within the component.
 Hint: You can [use a signal](https://qwik.builder.io/docs/components/overview/#getting-hold-of-dom-element) for storing a reference to the input.
 Another way would be to track the item to be added using `onInput$` though going through a reference is neater in this case.
+3. Optional - After adding a new item, reset the related input that contained the value to add
-3. Allow the user to remove items from an `Inventory` within the component
+4. Allow the user to remove items from an `Inventory` within the component
-4. Optional - Allow the user to modify items within an `Inventory` within the component
+5. Optional - Allow the user to modify items within an `Inventory` within the component
-5. Optional - Try implementing [slots](https://qwik.builder.io/docs/components/projection/) for the `Inventory` component to allow the consumer to inject the component styling.
+6. Optional - Try implementing [slots](https://qwik.builder.io/docs/components/projection/) for the `Inventory` component to allow the consumer to inject the component styling.
 This type of API design can lead to headless components that are flexible to use.
-6. Run the application in a production mode and observe the network tab of the browser inspector
+7. Run the application in a production mode and observe the network tab of the browser inspector

 ## Navigation